chocolatey/docs/input/en-us/central-management/setup-web.md

 1. Then restart the website by running from admin powershell: `Get-Process ChocolateySoftware.ChocolateyManagement.Web.Mvc | Stop-Process`

-> :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
+> ⚠️ **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

 ### Where is the management website installed?
 The default installation folder for `chocolatey-management-web` is at `c:\tools\chocolatey-management-web`.
 However, this is configurable based on `$env:ChocolateyToolsLocation`.
 We would not suggest changing that value once you have installed anything that makes use of it as permissions and other things will be pointing to that set of folders.